moneroguides/1x03-using-moneo-as-money/script.md

 Inputs consist of one or more owned output.
 As owned outputs have fixed values, any number of them may be used as inputs to meet the required outputs.

-For regular transactions there will always be at least three outputs: the amount to be transferred, a miners fee and "change".
+For regular transactions there will always be at least three outputs: the amounts to be transferred, a miners fee and "change".

 Change is the remaining Monero after deductions have been made for the specified outputs and miner fee.
 Even if there is no remainder, there will still be an output with a value of 0.
 This is to make all transactions on the Monero blockchain indistinguishable.